lusaxweb/vuesax/docs/components/avatar.md

 ## Size

-You can change the size of the Avatar with the property `vs-size` the allowed values ​​are:
+You can change the size of the Avatar with the property `size` the allowed values ​​are:

 - large
 - small